scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The maximum MTU supported by all intra-AS links MAY also be configured.

-The AS SHOULD adopt a PCB selection policy so that it does not accidentally isolate the AS from the network, i.e. such that it does not block connectivity to parent providers and ensures downstream connectivity for children.
+The AS SHOULD adopt a PCB selection policy that does not accidentally isolate the AS from the network, i.e. such that it does not block connectivity to parent providers and ensures downstream connectivity for children.
 For more details, see [](#selection).

 ## Propagation of PCBs {#path-prop}